JosephA91/toy-robot/README.md

 # Toy Robot
-A Ruby program to simulate the toy robot
+A Ruby program to simulate the toy robot.

 ## Problem
-Please refer to PROBLEM.md to outline the speific requirements for this project
+Please refer to PROBLEM.md for the specific requirements for this project.